Stress Relief: What Foods Help Reduce Stress?

 Understanding Stress and How It Affects the Body

-Nutrition influences stress because the brain and nervous system rely on steady fuel, micronutrients, and hormonal balance to stay resilient.
-When stress rises, your body uses more vitamins, minerals, and antioxidants than usual, making nourishing foods even more essential.
+Nutrition matters because the brain and nervous system rely on steady fuel, minerals, vitamins, healthy fats, and antioxidants to stay resilient.

 Common Symptoms of Stress

-Stress shows up differently for everyone, but some of the most common signs include:
+Stress can show up differently from person to person, but common signs may include:

 - Feeling overwhelmed or anxious